vivekje19/p/README.md

   }
   ```
   - **Resovers:**
  Resolver is a collection of functions that generate response for a GraphQL query.
-In simple terms, a resolver acts as a GraphQL query handler.
+In simple terms, a resolver acts as a GraphQL query handler.Resolvers provide the instructions for turning a GraphQL operation into data.
+They resolve the query to data by defining resolver functions.

 ```
 fieldName:(root, args, context, info) => { result }